-Ingress for Anthos (Anthos)
+Multi-cluster Ingress (Anthos)

 The first important concept of environs is the concept of grouping—that is, choosing which pieces of related environ-aware resources should be made part of an environ.
 The decision about what to group together requires answering the following questions: